primaryodors/primarydock/PREDICTION.md

 Currently the only prediction method in use is `method_directmdl.php`.

-The `directmdl` method, by contrast, is used when a cryo-EM model of the active state is available for either the target receptor, or one that is deemed similar enough for the cryo-EM model to act as a substitute.
-Currently, only the OR51, OR52, and TAAR families are eligible for the `directmdl` method.
-It works by taking the backbone skeleton of the cryo-EM model and substituting its side chains with those from the target protein, using Ballesteros-Weinstein numbers to align the two sequences.
-Any residue which is conserved in both proteins is not replaced.
-This results in mostly good results for SCFA predictions in OR51E2, though predictions for other class I ORs and/or non-acidic ligands may be less optimal.
+The `directmdl` method uses an X-ray crystallography, cryo-EM model, or homology model of the active state for the target receptor.
+It docks the ligand first in the inactive model (from AlphaFold) and then in the active model, and uses the delta of the ligand-receptor interaction energies to compute a predicted agonism score.

 An example of the command line for running a prediction might be: